-Scmbug helps you write software.
-It ties what changed in the software source code with why it changed, and that helps you stay disciplined.
+Scmbug helps you write software in a disciplined way.
+It ties what changed in the software source code with why it changed.

-It feels silly to use software that forbids you from writing software.
-But it feels less silly than not remembering what you were thinking when you wrote the software.
+It feels somewhat silly to use software that forbids you from writing software.
+But it feels less silly than not remembering what you were thinking when you first wrote the software.
 You make many decisions you soon forget when you are programming and at some point you can't tell how to backtrack or what to do next.

-When you use Scmbug you can always find your way back.
-You leave a trace back to why you wrote every line like Theseus left a thread back out of Minotaur's labyrinth.
+With Scmbug you can always find your way back.
+You leave a trace back to why you wrote every line like Theseus left a thread back to the entrance of Minotaur's labyrinth.
 You also leave a trace towards the opposite direction.
-For each bug you describe, Scmbug inserts commit logs in the bug comments so you know what changed in the source code to fix it.
+For each bug you file, Scmbug inserts commit logs in the bug comments so you know what changed in the source code to fix it.

-The biggest advantage however might be the indirect effect on what you choose to write.
-You can't make changes at will anymore, so you have to justify why you are writing something.
+The most unsuspecting advantage might be the indirect effect on how you choose what the software should do.
+Since you can't make changes at will, you have to justify why you are writing something.
 You are forced to stop and think.
-You stop to look for a bug number for the change, and soon can't help but think: why am I doing this?
+You stop to look for a bug number for the change and soon can't help but think: why am I doing this?

 Scmbug pulls you back to look at the big picture.
 It gets you in the habit of stopping to rethink as soon as you think of making a change.
-If you are tempted to go down an unimportant path, you are dragged back to the todo list that is your issue-tracker and notice soon enough.
-If instead you are working on something important, you soon realize your assumptions are incomplete.
-You start entering new bugs in your issue-tracker to describe what you haven't considered, which helps make progress in your design before you continue programming.
+If you are tempted to go down an unpromising path, you are pulled back to the todo list that is your issue-tracker and notice soon enough.
+And if you are already working on something interesting you often realize your assumptions are incomplete.
+That leads to filing new bugs about what you just discovered, which helps make progress in your design before you resume programming.

-So not only does Scmbug help avoid writing bad programs, it also helps think through writing the good ones.
+So not only does Scmbug deter you from writing bad programs, it also helps you think through writing the good ones.